Introduction

 Newton is a 2D physics simulator for Adobe After Effects (AE).

-Newton supports various types of bodies: some types allow bodies to be animated in AE while reacting to physical forces, others are entirely controlled by the solver.
+Newton supports various types of bodies: some types allow bodies to be animated in AE while reacting to physical forces, and others are entirely controlled by the solver.

 Note: